TheWidlarzGroup/react-native-notificated/docs/docs/intro/default-variants-config/width.md

 sidebar_position: 2
 ---

-# 📌 Notification position
+# 📏 Notification width

 ####

-## 🎛 Changing position
+## 🎛 Changing width

-You can change the position of the notifications displayed on the screen. <br/>
+You can change the width of the notifications displayed on the screen. <br/>
-There are seven possible options to choose from:

-- `top` - at the top of the screen
-- `top-right` - at the top right of the screen
-- `top-left` - at the top left of the screen
-- `center` - at the middle of the screen (y-axis)
-- `bottom`- at the bottom of the screen
-- `bottom-right` - at the bottom right of the screen
-- `bottom-left` - at the bottom left of the screen

-The default setting for the `notificationPosition` is the `top` value.
+By default, the `notificationWidth` is set to 343 pixels.
+If you don't specify a value for `notificationWidth`, notifications will default to this width.

+If the value you provide for `notificationWidth` exceeds the device's width, the notification's width will be adjusted to the device width minus the margin value.

-Depending on whether you want to change the notification position for the whole app or only change it for a certain notification, you can either:
+Depending on whether you want to change the notification width for the whole app or only change it for a certain notification, you can either:

 <br/>

-### Set the position for all notifications in the global config object:
+### Set the width for all notifications in the global config object:

 ```jsx
 import React from 'react'